Jessika Carr: WWE (2017–present)

 Heiser signed with WWE in 2017 as a referee under the ring name Jessika Carr.
 She became WWE's first female referee since Rita Chatterton in the 1980s.
-On November 27 2019, she refereed her final match in NXT as she was promoted to Smackdown.
+On November 27.
+2019, Heiser refereed her final match in NXT as she was promoted to SmackDown.
 She was farewelled by Tommaso Ciampa after his loss to Finn Bálor.
 On October 21, 2021, Heiser refereed at Crown Jewel, becoming the first woman to referee in Saudi Arabia, as well as becoming the first female to referee a Hell in a Cell match.
+On May 4, 2024, she became the first female referee in WWE to officiate a world title main event at Backlash.
+On January 6, 2025, she became the first referee to officiate a main event on Netflix.
+On February 21, 2025, Heiser debuted on Evolve as a wrestler under the ring name Kalyx.

 Personal life

-Heiser credits The Rock, The Undertaker, Trish Stratus and Mickie James as her influences in professional wrestling.
+Heiser credits The Rock, The Undertaker, Trish Stratus, and Mickie James as her influences in professional wrestling.